Dirac231/EXP101/LINUX/LESSON_2/README.md

   - A canary is a random address put on the stack, that gets checked prior to any function return in the code.
 If it gets modified (for example during a overflow) the whole execution of the program stops.
   - The only way to bypass a canary, is to leak their values through another vulnerability in the code, like a `format string` memory leak, which we are going to talk about extensively.
 - ASLR
   - ASLR fully randomizes the stack and heap memory.
 Reaching the `RIP` will be impossible, because register addresses will be random after every execution.
 It is actually a OS security measure, as such, you can first try to exploit the binary without it, and then enable it again, to see if a bypass is possible.
-By default, `gdb` will debug without ASLR, to re-enable it run: `set disable-randomization off`.
+  - To disable ASLR in your system, run `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space`.
+By default, `gdb` will not display the effect of ASLR, to enable it run: `set disable-randomization off`.
   - Not all memory is fully randomized by ASLR.
 The `SO` sections are still "weakly" randomized, this means that library functions will be all _**at the same offset from a "base" random address**_ which is very different from being truly random.
 Once you leak this "base" random address (like with canaries) and calculate a single offset value, you are back in the `ROP` and `RET2` bypasses territory.
   - The other binary segments like `GOT` and `PLT` are weakly randomized too, but only if the `PIE` flag was enabled at compilation.
 Otherwise, their address is static!
 - RELRO